FranciscoSimas/Projeto-SQL--Escola/Projeto SQL - Escola.md

     BEGIN
         IF EXISTS (SELECT 1 FROM Inscricoes WHERE EstudanteID = NEW.EstudanteID AND TurmaID = NEW.TurmaID) THEN
             SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'Estudante já inscrito nesta turma';
         END IF;
     END;
     //
+    DELIMITER ;
+    ```

+3. **Trigger ImpedeProfessorDuplicado**: Impede que um professor seja atribuído mais de uma vez à mesma turma.
+    ```sql
+    DELIMITER //
+    CREATE TRIGGER ImpedeProfessorDuplicado
+    BEFORE INSERT ON TurmasProfessores
+    FOR EACH ROW
+    BEGIN
+        IF EXISTS (SELECT 1 FROM TurmasProfessores WHERE TurmaID = NEW.TurmaID AND ProfessorID = NEW.ProfessorID) THEN
+            SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'Professor já atribuído a esta turma';
+        END IF;
+    END;
+    //
+    DELIMITER ;
+    ```

+4. **Trigger ImpedeDisciplinaDuplicada**: Impede que uma disciplina seja atribuída mais de uma vez à mesma turma.
+    ```sql
+    DELIMITER //
+    CREATE TRIGGER ImpedeDisciplinaDuplicada
+    BEFORE INSERT ON TurmasDisciplinas
+    FOR EACH ROW
+    BEGIN
+        IF EXISTS (SELECT 1 FROM TurmasDisciplinas WHERE TurmaID = NEW.TurmaID AND DisciplinaID = NEW.DisciplinaID) THEN
+            SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'Disciplina já atribuída a esta turma';
+        END IF;
+    END;
+    //